Infertility During COVID-19

-Carrye Daum, MD, Women's Health Care P.C.
+Carrye Daum, MD, Women's Health Care, P.C.

 An OB/GYN physician with Women's Health Care P.C. shares her experience with infertility, not only as a provider, but a patient.
 With elective medical procedures on hold across the US, everyone is wondering "when will this be over," but infertility patients are wondering "when can we finally become parents?"

-The Women's Hospital
+Boston IVF at The Women's Hospital

 At the end of April each year, we observe National Infertility Awareness Week.
 Often times, as a fertility specialist (reproductive endocrinologist), we are asked when people should consider fertility care and treatment, if referrals are necessary and what to expect.
 Below are answers to a few of the most common questions we get with regard to fertility care and treatment.

 Endometriosis is a common condition in which part of the uterine lining or glands are located outside of the uterus.
 Typically the glandular tissue is located in the pelvis and abdomen.
 The most common symptoms of endometriosis are painful menstrual cycles, pain with intercourse, infertility or an ovarian mass.
 Learn about the most common treatments for Endometriosis.